OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log0_setting-up.markdown

 While OpenGL/WebGL is a whoooole world to discover, with bumps and heavy rides, we'll try to give you a gentle introduction here.
 You're aim is twofold.
 First get a hang on the API, draw your first shape, play with it, start mapping the real of graphical possibilities.
 Second is to allow you to be self sufficient and to start building your own project.

-## b) Setting up
+## Setting up

 So, in case you haven't followed, we'll be drawing stuff on the web, hence using a web browser, JavaScript and WebGL.
 The linguist will have found out by themselves that JavaScript is a scripting language.
 It means it doesn't need to be compiled and translated in machine code.
 This allows for many thing, and among other: hot reloading.
 This means that you can write your code, and see in (pseudo) real time the modification.
 A blessing for students and teachers alike.

 Many different ways to do so.
-Our weapon of choice will be JSbin.
+Our weapon of choice will be JSbin ([https://jsbin.com]).
 It is an online editor (HTML, JavaScript, CSS.
 All we need!) with this hot reloading feature.
 When you will start writing some code, you will see a specific URL popping up in your address bar, such as : `https://jsbin.com/kadovifuha/edit?html,css,output` .
 Be sure to write down the weird name just after jsbin.com, it will be a unique identifier to get back later to your code.

 <img class="ctr" src="./assets/log0_jsbin.jpg" alt="Full Rendering">